 We participate in our local recycling program.
 Every week we have three parts recycling for every one part trash that we throw away.
 That’s really sweet.

 We conduct most of our business electronically, so almost no paper is generated.

-We use a Brita water filter and drink it from a glass instead of bottled water.
+We use a water filter and drink it from a reusable water bottle instead of bottled water.
 (Well, I do.
 Jessica should drink more water.)

 We switched from paper napkins to cloth, and from paper towels to terry towels.

 There’s also our car.
 While we could debate a bit about whether or not driving a Jeep Cherokee can be considered earth-friendly, I’d argue that keeping and maintaining a car for 19 years (so far) and driving over 385,000 miles in one vehicle is about as earth-friendly as it gets.
 In the same amount of time that many folks have purchased, driven, and traded 3 or 4 new cars, we’ve made a commitment to keeping one car in excellent condition and driving it until the wheels fall off.
 Doesn’t look like that’s going to be anytime soon, either.
 Think we can get a million?
 And by the way, my other ride is a Triumph Bonneville that gets 50mpg.